RobinHankin/lorentz/inst/JOSE/paper.md

-manipulate Lorentz boosts using familiar matrix multiplication, and in addition incorporates in an efficient and consistent interface to deal with many aspects of undergraduate-level relativity including active and passive transforms, four-mometum of photons, and in particular the difficult and nonintuitive behaviour of units in which $c\neq 1$ [such as S. I.].
+manipulate Lorentz boosts using familiar matrix multiplication, and in addition incorporates in an efficient and consistent interface to deal with many aspects of undergraduate-level relativity including active and passive transformations, four-mometum of photons, and in particular the difficult and nonintuitive behaviour of units in which $c\neq 1$ [such as S. I.].
 The classical limit of $c=\infty$ is discussed explicitly and computationally.
 The package allows the user to employ efficient